-Want to have a quick glimpse into our top recommendations?
+Want to have a quick glimpse into our top Arkansas road trip attractions?
 Browse through the slides below:

 At Ozarks’ foothills lies Bentonville best known as the origin of Walmart; you can as well pay Walmart 5 and 10 a visit.
 The town is quite small but has got lots more neatly packed in its small space.

 Head down to Crystal Bridges Museum of American Art to explore the 5 centuries of the rich American art dating back to the colonial days up to the present.
 And if you’re a deep art fan, you might want to go further with your exploration at the 21c Museum and Hotel, which is a combination of art galleries spanning over 12,000 square feet and an adjacent boutique hotel with over 100 rooms.

 There are lots of activities to cater to kids at the Scott Family Amazeum, which entails fun through learning and playing.
 Be sure not to leave Bentonville before visiting the Museum of Native American History where you’ll get to learn a lot from the collections of artifacts by Native Americans.

 3. Paris: Mount Magazine & Recreational Activities